 Patient Group Support

-AstraZeneca Pharmaceuticals Ireland Ltd is proud to have supported the following Patient Groups in 2013.
+AstraZeneca Pharmaceuticals Ireland Ltd. is proud to have supported the following Patient Organisation in 2015.
 In the interests of transparency a brief description of each activity including the monetary value of financial support is provided below:

 Asthma Society of Ireland: